 If you need assistance at any time email MTH Service at service@mth-railking.com, or call 410 381-2580.

 Limited One-Year Warranty

-All M.T.H. products purchased from an M.T.H.
-Authorized Retailer are covered by this warranty provided the product was manufactured within five years of the date of purchase.
-This warranty is for the original purchaser and is non-transferable.

-See our website www.mthtrains.com to identify an M.T.H.
-Authorized Retailer near you.
+All M.T.H. products purchased from an Authorized M.T.H.
+Retailer are covered by this warranty.
+See our Website www.mthtrains.com to identify an M.T.H.
+Retailer near you.